Sundar487/Designing-an-Automatic-Data-Collection-and-Storage-System-with-AWS-Lambda/README.md

 # Designing-an-Automatic-Data-Collection-and-Storage-System-with-AWS-Lambda

 # Overview
-You want to create an AWS Lambda function that can fetch data from an API periodically, and store it in an Amazon RDS instance.
+Created an AWS Lambda function that can fetch data from an API periodically, and store it in an Amazon RDS instance.
 The function needs to be triggered every 1 minute by an Amazon CloudWatch Event.
 To fetch the data from the API, the function should use the requests library or a similar library to make a GET request to the API.

 # Project Goals
 * Create an AWS Lambda function and configure it to be triggered by an Amazon CloudWatch Event that occurs every 1 minute.